chrisemunt/mg_go/README.md

 In this directory you will find **mg.go.unix** and **mg.go.windows**.
 Rename the appropriate one for your OS as **mg.go**

-### Installing the M support routines
+### Installing DB Superserver

-The M support routines are required for:
+The DB Superserver is required for:

 * Network based access to databases.